RSDO-DS3/SloREL/README.md

  After starting up the API, the OpenAPI/Swagger documentation will become accessible at http://0.0.0.0:8000/docs and http://0.0.0.0:8000/openapi.json.

  For extracting the relations in a sentence you can send get request to http://0.0.0.0:8000/find_relations/{text} where {text} represents the sentence.

+ ## Use with your own BERT model

+This service can be used with BERT models fine-tuned by method [R-BERT](https://github.com/monologg/R-BERT).
+To use this service with your model you need to create your own `BERT_data` folder in the root of this project for docker use or in the folder `src` for local use.
+This folder needs to have `pytorch_model.bin`, `training_args.bin` and `config.json` that you get from fine-tuning the BERT model with [R-BERT](https://github.com/monologg/R-BERT).
+You also need to add the `vocab.txt` file from the BERT model and `properties-with-labels.txt` which has relation labels and descriptions.
+Examples for these files can be found in the `BERT_data.zip` file

+**Note** This project uses NER tagger for the Slovenian language.
+If you want to use this project for another language you will need to change
+`src/change mark_entities_in_text.py` and perhaps dependencies in `requirements.txt`.

+**Note** This project uses transformers.AutoTokenizer.from_pretrained function for BERT tokenization.
+If you use a BERT model with different recommended tokenization method you can change it in the `load_auto_tokenizer` function in `src/utils.py`.